Scroll To Top

 Just one week out from the elections, Vice President Kamala Harris is using her pro-choice platform to carry her over the finish line.

-The Democratic presidential nominee warned of the dangers of a second term under former president Donald Trump in an interview with CBS on Sunday, in which she said that "my first priority is to put back in place [abortion] protections and to stop this pain, and to stop this injustice that is happening around our country."
+The Democratic presidential nominee warned of the dangers of a second term under former President Donald Trump in an interview with CBS on Sunday, in which she said that "my first priority is to put back in place [abortion] protections and to stop this pain, and to stop this injustice that is happening around our country."

-"We have seen women who are experiencing a miscarriage around a pregnancy they prayed for, and being denied healthcare because doctors are afraid they're gonna go to prison, and those women developing sepsis," Harris said.
+"We have seen women who are experiencing a miscarriage around a pregnancy they prayed for and being denied health care because doctors are afraid they're gonna go to prison, and those women developing sepsis," Harris said.
 "We have seen extraordinary harm and pain and suffering happen because of what Donald Trump did in intending and effectuating and overturning of Roe v.
 Wade."

-Trump’s campaign has attempted to distance itself from the unpopular idea of a national ban — even claiming recently that he would veto one if it made it to his desk — but Trump himself has "said that women should be punished" for receiving abortions, as Harris noted.
+Trump’s campaign has attempted to distance itself from the unpopular idea of a national ban — even claiming recently that he would veto one if it made it to his desk — but Trump himself has "said that women should be punished" for undergoing abortions, as Harris noted.
 His running mate, JD Vance, also previously expressed the desire to restrict abortion federally.

 Harris pointed out that a road map to implement such a policy is outlined in Project 2025, the blueprint for a second Trump presidency crafted by conservative organization the Heritage Foundation, which includes criminalizing administering abortion medication as well as shipping it.
 While Trump has denied his connection to Project 2025, Harris noted that "he has been all over the place on this."